kimlau08/Rate-my-store-app/README.md

 ### Express.js server backend as image file server
 ### Authentication using Postgres
 ### React-slideshow to graphically illustrate the business concept in home page
+### react-scroll-into-view to scroll to point of interest
 ### Axios for API calls
 #
 # CRUD operations